 When their parents split up, these children can react in different ways.
 Some will be hurt and upset, even angry with their parents or themselves.
-Some might be relieved when their parents finally separate, especially if their parents have been fighting a great deal.
-Some might show no outward reaction at all, but that doesn’t mean they have no feelings on the inside.
+Others might be relieved when their parents finally separate, especially if their parents have been fighting a great deal.
+Most parents might show no outward reaction at all, but that doesn’t mean they have no feelings on the inside.

-How children react to the separation of their parents can often depend on their age and different developmental stages:
+How children react to parents separation can often depend on their age and different developmental stages:

 Bonding with their parents and gaining a sense of security is very important at this age.
-However, regular and consistent arrangements for a baby to spend time with both parents , but can be difficult when the parents are no longer living together.
-Therefore, parents might need to be more creative in how they share parenting time.
+However, regular and consistent arrangements for a baby to spend time with both parents, but can be difficult when the parents are no longer living together.
+Parents might need to be more creative in how they share parenting time.

 When growing up from being a baby, toddlers begin to see themselves as individuals.
-They will experience new emotions, but are often unable to understand and express how they are feeling.
-Therefore, a predictable environment can help, with separated parents working together so that a toddler has a consistent balance of love and affection, whilst also learning appropriate boundaries when they are naughty.
+They will experience new emotions but are often unable to understand and express how they are feeling.
+A predictable environment can help, with separated parents working together so that a toddler has a consistent balance of love and affection, whilst also learning appropriate boundaries when they are naughty.

 3 to 5 years old

 Pre-schoolers begin to develop their own sense of identity which is greatly influenced by the adults around them.
 They will pick up on what their parents say and do, as a guide for how they themselves should behave.
-Therefore, it is important for separated parents to try and maintain a positive attitude towards each other in front of their children, because growing up in a negative environment can negatively affect how pre-schoolers feel about themselves and others.
+It is important for separated parents to try and maintain a positive attitude towards each other in front of their children because growing up in a negative environment can negatively affect how pre-schoolers feel about themselves and others.

 6 to 9 years old

 At this age, children start to develop self-esteem.
 Their relationship with their parents is often important in how they view themselves.
 They are also able to better understand and talk about their feelings, although they might be reluctant to do so because they can become worried about making things worse or upsetting a parent.
-Therefore, a positive home environment remains important as well as the opportunity for a young child to talk about their feelings.
+A positive home environment remains important as well as the opportunity for the young child to talk about their feelings.

 10 to 12 years old